It’s difficult to cope up with a Workplace injury, especially when you face injustice and have to fight for your rights.

 You must report to your worker’s comp doctor at least every 45 days or the rules say that the insurance company can stop your payments.

-When you designate a doctor from the MPN list that person becomes your PTP (Primary Treating Physician) and is responsible for your medical care throughout the case and may make referrals to other doctors if needed.
+When you designate a doctor from the MPN list that person becomes your PTP (Primary Treating Physician) and is responsible for your medical care throughout, as the Worker’s Compensation Case proceeds.
+You may make referrals to other doctors if needed.
 This will continue until you are declared Permanent and stationary.